lawrence-innovative-tech/java/JAVA/1 Fundamental & JVM Internals & Performance/Memory Model.md

 - More Relation between Heap and GC, It will update on GC part.
 #### **Stack
 - Each thread has it's own stack to stores temporary execution values.
-- It's stores local variables, Objects reference which is creates runtime, method return value.
+- It's stores local variables, Objects reference([[Call by Value]]) which is creates runtime, method return value.
 - Each Stack entry is [[#**Stack Frame| Stack Frame]].
 - The default size for 1MB.
 - Experiment with *jcmd* for heap dumps or write a recursive app to hit StackOverflow.